When stress and burnout persist despite your best efforts to manage them

 Individuals

-Professionals who continue to function and meet responsibilities but experience persistent exhaustion, anxiety, reduced capacity or difficulty recovering even after time off, self-management strategies or previous support.
+Professionals who continue to work and meet their responsibilities but experience persistent exhaustion, anxiety, reduced capacity, or difficulty recovering despite time off, self-management strategies, or previous support.

 Organisations

-Leaders, HR and learning teams who notice early indicators of unsustainable pressure and want to understand what is driving it before implementing further responses.
+Leaders, HR professionals and learning teams who recognise early signs of unsustainable pressure and want to understand the drivers before introducing further initiatives, training or wellbeing programmes.

 Understanding before action

-I offer structured burnout mapping conversations designed to examine demand, capacity, expectations and recovery within a specific context.
+I offer structured Burnout Mapping conversations to examine demand, capacity, expectations and recovery within a specific context.

-People usually seek this support when existing approaches have stopped producing meaningful or proportionate results.
+People often seek this support when existing approaches have stopped yielding meaningful or proportionate results, or when they want greater clarity before taking the next step.

 Trusted by professionals and organisations across various industries